JackInSightsV2/Semantic-Media-Compression/01-theoretical-validation/theoretical-foundation-overview.md

 This theoretical foundation establishes semantic media compression as a viable and revolutionary concept, providing the groundwork for:

 - **[Interdisciplinary Integration](../02-interdisciplinary-integration/academic-integration-overview.md)**: Connecting these concepts to established academic disciplines
-- **[Cultural and Social Analysis](../03-cultural-social-impact/cultural-transformation-analysis.md)**: Examining the implications for society and culture
 - **[Ethical Framework Development](../04-ethical-considerations/ethical-framework-overview.md)**: Addressing moral and responsibility considerations
 - **[Legal and Regulatory Analysis](../05-legal-copyright/legal-framework-analysis.md)**: Understanding copyright and governance challenges
 - **[Business Model Innovation](../06-business-applications/commercial-opportunities-overview.md)**: Exploring commercial applications and opportunities